+Setting up a ghost kitchen allows you to test a new geographic market before launching a physical store there.
 Many restaurants that venture off-premises through ghost kitchens partner with third-party delivery aggregators, such as Uber Eats, Grubhub and DoorDash, because they simply don't have the bandwidth needed to launch their own delivery service.
 If you've placed an order from a food delivery app, chances are you've come across a ghost kitchen and you don't even know it.
-In addition, ghost kitchens would require restaurant owners to change their real estate, division of labor and marketing strategies.
+In addition to testing new markets, ghost kitchens also require restaurant owners to change their real estate, division of labor and marketing strategies.

 Anyone can cook their hamburger, tacos or pizza anywhere, which makes the ghost kitchen concept so lucrative and attractive to owners and investors.